 Table 5.1.a.
-Estimates of personal income impacts by coastal community in thousands of real (inflation adjusted, 2016) dollars for the non-tribal commercial ocean troll and ocean recreational salmon fisheries for major California and Oragon part oragon part of Capa Falson f or major California and Oreg gon port a reas south of Cape Falc on.
+Estimates of personal income impacts by coastal community in thousands of real (inflation adjusted, 2016) dollars for the non-tribal commercial ocean troll and ocean recreational salmon fisheries for major California and Oregon port areas south of Cape Falcon.